-- Canteen.

-- Washrooms.
+- Canteen. - Washrooms.

-- 9. General Conclusion
+9. General Conclusion

 - The teaching and non-teaching staffs are generally happy with their work condition.
-However, they are heavily burdened. - The teachers of Maths Department did not help in providing the data at all. - Student discipline is good. - Stands out as an institution of academic excellence.
+However, they are heavily burdened. - Student discipline is good. - Stands out as an institution of academic excellence.

 10.Gratitude

 The Committee members feel honoured and take this opportunity to express sincere thanks and gratitude to the College authorities for being invited to conduct the audit.
 They would also like to express their heartfelt thanks to all the faculty members and support staff for their wholehearted cooperation along with the hospitality that has been extended to them during the audit conducted over three days.